daskelly/ase/biased_SNPs/README.md

 1. The original implementation used in the paper, available in the directory [orig](orig).
-The code in this directory was not originally released with the paper but was used to filter out putatively biased SNPs.
+The code in this directory was used to filter out putatively biased SNPs in that analysis.
 2. An implementation of the model using [JAGS](http://mcmc-jags.sourceforge.net/).
 JAGS is a general framework for simulation from Bayesian hierarchical models using MCMC.
 Here we call JAGS from R using the runjags and rjags packages.